epanel3-site/django-clientsignal/README.md

     CLIENTSIGNAL_JSON_OBJECT_HOOK='clientsignal.signal_object_hook'

 Unfortunately, these cannot currently be configured on a per-SignalConnection basis.
+See the [`simplejson` documentation](http://simplejson.readthedocs.org/en/latest/) for more.

 TODO
 ----

-- Multiplexed `SignalConnection`s
+- Multiplexed `SignalConnection`
 - Custom JSON encoding/decoding for each `SignalConnection` class.
 - More Django-ish URL handling, perhaps dynamic URLs
 - Stats